tinybirdco/use-case-examples/change_column_type_landing_and_recover_quarantine_data/README.md

 DATASOURCE analytics_events
 ```

-Finally, as we have modified the landing datasource and therefore, it will create a new one and all the dependent MV.
-We need to create a materialized view to also connect the data that it is arriving to `analytics_events`.
+Finally, as we have modified the landing Data Source and therefore, it will create a new one and all the dependent Materialized Views.
+We need to create a Materialized View to also connect the data that is arriving to `analytics_events`.

 In our case, as we don't need to do any transformation, we can just do